Updated by Gavin Phillips on April 15, 2017

 Disadvantages of a Static IP

 Static IPs need to be configured manually.
 You will need to make a few changes to your router configuration, too.
 In this respect, they are said to have an “administration overhead,” because you need to keep track of the settings yourself.
 For home networks, this usually isn’t an issue with only a few machines to worry about.
 But for corporations and companies this is quite a problem.

 Without correct router configuration, you are also likely to see more IP address conflict errors.
 For example, if you set one of your machines to the IP address 192.168.0.10, and your router continues to hand out IP addresses automatically, then at some point, another machine will be given the same IP!
 Basically, static IPs can be quite problematic.

 The Solution: Reserved Addresses

 Instead of having to manually configure the settings on every PC we want to give a static IP address to, we will simply “reserve” the address we want to give them in the router’s automatic IP address system.
 By doing this, we ensure our machines have an IP address that will never change, without actually assigning a “static” IP address as such, which would complicate things.
 To do this, open up your router configuration page and look for a section on DHCP or LAN IP.

-Look at the section labelled Static Leases or Reserved Lease Info.
+Look at the section labeled Static Leases or Reserved Lease Info.
 There are two or more fields that need to be filled in.
 First is the hardware address (6 pairs of alphanumeric characters), which is unique to every network device in the world.
 Second is the IP you wish to assign it.
 You should be able to see your hardware address in the list of current “leases” (a lease refers to the address that the router has automatically lent to your device) next the IP it is currently assigned.
 If not, type IPCONFIG /ALL (from Windows command prompt) or IFCONFIG (from an OS X Terminal) and look for either the Ethernet or Physical Address.